DamSenViet/react-acnl-pattern-tool/README.md

 Note: the term model will refer to the ACNL file class

 The editor is the parent of the canvas, palette, and swatch, and acts as the main center of control.
 Component's cannot update each other directly, but must now communicate with the editor component in order to update other components and the model respectively.
-Figuratively, the "editor" is a user that can manipulate both the model and the holds onto user information (e.g. current drawing color).
+Figuratively, the 'editor' is a user that can manipulate both the model and the view.
+The 'editor' holds onto user information (e.g. current drawing color).

+The components themselves are now modular, allowing for "mods".
+For example, pixel tools can be added in the form of a module.
+All they have to do is return a list of pixels that need to be colored in for the editor to handle via colorPixels([pixel, ...])';